Defunding Police—How Antiracist Organizers Got Seattle to Listen

 “It’s so important to do whatever you can do in your own spaces to fight for equity, however that looks.”

 But there’s not a lot of research on how alternative strategies address crime rates, says Michelle Phelps, assistant professor of sociology at the University of Minnesota.
 Although studies have proven that police can reduce crime rates, that’s just one factor among many.
-For example, she says, concentrated poverty, lack of education, and failing schools can also lead to crime, but tackling those challenges requires large investments
+For example, she says, concentrated poverty, lack of education, and failing schools can also lead to crime, but tackling those challenges requires large investments.

 “The problem is that historically in the recent past ... we’ve spent more and more on police and criminal justice as we spend less and less on social services,” Phelps posits.
 That’s put increasing strain on the relationships between communities and police.